andreshere00/Splitter_MR/docs/examples/pdf/pdf_without_vlm.md

 Conclusion
 While it may seem simple on the surface, converting PDFs to formats like Markdown involves a series of technical and interpretive challenges.
-Effective conversion tools must blend text extraction, document analyzis, and sometimes machine learning techniques (such as OCR or structure recognition) to produce usable, readable, and faithful Markdown output.
+Effective conversion tools must blend text extraction, document analysis, and sometimes machine learning techniques (such as OCR or structure recognition) to produce usable, readable, and faithful Markdown output.
 As a result, perfect conversion is rarely possible, and manual review and cleanup are often required.

 <!-- image -->
 ```

 As we can see from the [original file](https://github.com/andreshere00/Splitter_MR/blob/feature/main/https://raw.githubusercontent.com/andreshere00/Splitter_MR/refs/heads/main/data/sample_pdf.pdf), all the text has been preserved.
-Bold, italics, etc. are not preserved, nor are text colors, headers, and font type.
+Bold, italics, etc. are not highlighted, nor are text colors, headers, and font type.
 Despite that, the format is mostly plain text rather than markdown.
 In addition, we can observe that images are signaled by a `<!-- image -->` placeholder, which can be useful to identify where a image has been placed.
+In the same way, pages are marked with another placeholder: `<!-- page -->`.
 The order of the document is preserved.

 Now, let's see how well the other readers handle markdown conversion: